 Hear from a couple whose lives have been incredibly impacted by the Give, Save & Spend College Curriculum.

 The Give, Save & Spend Instructor’s Workbook is designed for professors to teach college students God’s perspective on managing money and possessions.

 It can be taught in a variety of settings, can be a 1-3 credit course and is designed for flexibility to meet the unique needs of each college or university and includes the following:

 Give, Save & Spend- College Small Group Study

 This six week, web-based small group study is designed for college age students.
 It teaches individuals God’s perspective of managing money and possessions and is a great study for church use or college campus ministries!

-This six week, web-based bible study teaches teenagers God’s perspective of managing money and possessions.
-It can be accessed from a smartphone, tablet, computer or virtually any device with a web browser.
-It will provide the practical applications of handling finances, and really gets to the heart of the matter.
+These web-based bible studies teach teenagers God’s perspective of managing money and possessions.
+They can be accessed from a smartphone, tablet, computer or virtually any device with a web browser.
+They will provide the practical applications of handling finances, and they really get to the heart of the matter.

 On March 29th, 2014, Asbury University dedicated its new Howard Dayton School of Business with a chapel celebration ceremony.
 The business school has three core values including academic excellence, spiritual vitality and entrepreneurial stewardship.

 The new school of business will aim to prepare its graduates to tackle economic, social and spiritual poverty around the world, with the goal of becoming the best business school “for” the world.

 “The vision is to have a global impact, because to our knowledge there is not another business school anywhere on the globe who will be doing what we’re going to be doing,” said Dayton in a media release.
 “As I talk to business people around the world, they’re very eager to learn from what we’ll be doing at the school at Asbury.”